For Increased Sales Performance

 - Calculate the total costs of training the managers (Costs).
 Then apply this simple formula:

 If the resulting number is greater than one, then you have a greater return from training your sales managers than you have costs to train them.
-For example, the organization in this study had revenues of approximately $20 million in the previous year.
+For example, the organisation in this study had revenues of approximately $20 million in the previous year.
 Twenty-four percent (24%) of $20 million is $4.8 million.
 This would be the expected return from training their sales managers.
 They estimated the costs of training their 40 sales managers at about $2000 per manager, or $80,000.

 Applying the formula above: